jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `verify-token-audience` attribute of the `realm` resource of the `elytron-oidc-client` subsystem
 Can you get the verify-token-audience attribute of the myRealm realm resource of the elytron-oidc-client subsystem ?
 Can you get the verify token audience attribute of the myRealm realm resource of the elytron oidc client subsystem ?
+## syntax of the operation to get the `io` subsystem
+Can you get the io subsystem?
+Can you get the io?
+Can you retrieve all the attributes of the io subsystem?
 ## syntax of the operation to get the `default-worker` attribute of the `io` subsystem
 Can you get the default-worker attribute of the io subsystem?
 Can you get the default worker attribute of the io subsystem?